 She has undergraduate degrees in law and arts from the university of Otago and a masters from trinity college in Dublin.

-Katie is currently General counsel Australia and New Zealand for the multinational Danone.
 Katie is also a member of the institute of directors.

 Ngāti Kahu, Te Rarawa, Te Paatu